Published By Janet Gershen-Siegel at March 5th, 2018

 Visit the IRS web site and obtain an EIN for the small business.
 They’re free of charge.
 Pick a business entity such as corporation, LLC, etc.

 A business can begin as a sole proprietor.
-But they will probably want to switch to a form of corporation or partnership.
+But they will probably want to switch to a form of corporation.

 This is in order to decrease risk.
 And it will optimize tax benefits.